Complete Guide 2026 · 12 min read

 The $65-85K salary is the visible cost.
 The invisible costs are what kill you:

-Tech stack: CRM, dialer, data tools, email automation.
-Budget $10-15K/year per rep.
+• Tech stack: CRM, dialer, data tools — budget $10-15K/year per rep

-Before You Post the Job, Can You Check These Boxes?
+Before You Post the Job

-- 2A full tech stack — CRM, dialer, data provider, email sequencing.
-Budget $10-15K/year.
+2. A full tech stack — CRM, dialer, data provider, email sequencing ($10-15K/year)

-- 4A 6-month runway — Expect no ROI for 6 months.
-Can you sustain that?
+4. A 6-month runway — expect no ROI for 6 months

-GTM Architecture (Sales as a Service)
+Path 4: GTM Architecture (Sales as a Service)

 Best for: Companies with complex value propositions that need predictable pipeline without building an internal sales org.